 from the AP MLD as described in 35.3.6.3 (Removing affiliated AP(s)).
 The ML reconfiguration also

-defines procedure for adding and deleting links dynamically to the setup links of a non-AP MLD without requiring (re)association between the peer MLDs as described in 35.3.6.4 (Link reconfiguration to the setup links) and for AP MLD to recommend ML reconfiguration to the setup links of its associated non-AP
+defines procedure for adding and deleting links dynamically (#23053)to/from the setup links of a non-AP MLD without requiring (re)association between the peer MLDs as described in 35.3.6.4 (Link reconfiguration to the setup links) and for AP MLD to recommend ML reconfiguration to the setup links of its associated non-AP

 MLD(s) as described in 35.3.6.5 (AP MLD recommendation for link reconfiguration).